 A total of 61 state-listed species were identified to occur within Jackson County, Alabama.
 These species include two amphibian species, one insect species, one fish species, 22 mollusk species, and 35 plant species.
+Suitable habitat for the insect, fish, mollusk, and 32 plant species is not present within the Project Site; therefore, the proposed project would not impact these species.

-However, suitable habitat exists for three state-listed plant species within the Project Area: Michaux's leavenworthia, Butler's quillwort, and purple tassels.
+An uncommon limestone cedar glade plant community occurs on just over 2 acres within the proposed project footprint.
+These glades provide suitable habitat for three state-listed plant species within the Project Area: Michaux's leavenworthia, Butler's quillwort, and purple tassels.

-The state-listed plant gladecress was observed at several locations across the action area, but populations were concentrated within areas delineated as cedar glade habitat.
-Purpletassels habitat is more restricted than gladecress, and the species is unlikely to occur outside of the mapped cedar glade where it is was observed.
+The state-listed species of gladecress was observed at several locations across the action area, but populations were concentrated within areas delineated as cedar glade habitat.
+Purple tassels habitat is more restricted than gladecress, and the species is unlikely to occur outside of the mapped cedar glade where it is was observed.
 Butler's quillwort was not seen during field surveys, but if the species is present it would occur only within mapped glade habitat.
 As previously mentioned, temporary fencing would be installed during construction to exclude vehicles and construction equipment from the majority of the delineated cedar glade habitat.
 Post-construction, this portion of the habitat would remain undeveloped to protect the plant communities present.
 This commitment would be recorded on the engineering drawing for the site.

 With implementation of the above commitment, the vast majority of the habitat for state-listed species known from the site, along with others that might be present, would be protected from disturbance resulting from construction and operation of the solar facility.
-Implementation of the Action Alternative would result in long-term minor impacts to state-listed species, but the impacts would not be significant.
+Implementation of the Proposed Action Alternative would impact approximately 0.21 acre of cedar glade habitat resulting in long-term minor impacts to state-listed species, but the impacts would not be significant.